gnuradio/hugo-website/content/grcon/grcon20/_index.md

 GRCon attendees come from a large variety of backgrounds, including industry, academia, government, and hobbyists.

-GRCon20 will be held starting September 14, 2020 online as a virtual event.
+GRCon20 is running this week, starting September 14th, online as a virtual event.
 The organizing team is hard at work to create a fun and interactive experience.

 Our keynote speakers include: Becky Schoenfeld W1BXY, managing editor of QST magazine,